 Petition & Interview

-child’s birth certificate
+birth certificate of the child

-family financial status
+family financial status information

 social security card

 The social history report prepared by the Juvenile Probation Department is independent of any position or opinion from the child’s defense attorney, parent, prosecutor, or other individual or agency.

 Each child presented to the court must be represented by an attorney (Section 51.10, Texas Family Code).
 The family is required to hire an attorney to represent their child or make application to the court for a court-appointed attorney.
 When an announcement hearing is set the prosecutors and defense attorneys review the case, including recommendations made by the Juvenile Probation Department.
 If an agreement is reached, a hearing may be set for an agreed adjudication.